Flexbox, Grid Layout, and Media Queries: An Advanced CSS Guide for Professional Web Designers

 .footer { grid-area: footer; }

-👩🏻 💻 Advanced Grids
+👩🏻💻 Advanced Grids

 Subgrid

-The subgrid concept is an extension of the regular grid that allows child elements of a grid container to use the row and column definitions of the parent grid.
+The concept of subgrid is an extension of the regular grid that allows child elements of a grid container to use the row and column definitions of the parent grid.
 This is especially useful in situations where you need to align the content of a nested grid component directly with the main grid.

 .container {